|

 Oak; tulip poplar; brass

-Collection of The Metropolitan Museum of Art, New York, NY
+The Metropolitan Museum of Art, New York, NY

 |

-Based on the English movement led by William Morris, who advocated hand craftsmanship, an honest use of materials, simplicity of form and a return to the medieval guild system in the fashioning of decorative arts objects.
+Based on the English movement led by William Morris, who advocated hand craftsmanship, an honest use of materials, simplicity of form, and a return to the medieval guild system in the fashioning of decorative arts objects.
 American interpretations of the style tend to be more severe than their English counterparts, reflecting an almost Puritan design ethic.
 Forms are solidly rectilinear and frequently devoid of ornament with emphasis placed on materials.
 Oak is common, although mahogany is found in more expensive furniture.
 Decoration, when it appears, is kept to a minimum and consists of stylized leaves and flowers.
 These motifs are usually inlaid in order to maintain flat surfaces, concentrating attention on structure.
 The construction of a piece is frequently expressed through the use of through tenons, which emphasize the mortise-and-tenon joints.
 Case pieces are frequently composed of plain boards, sometimes relieved by unframed panels.
 Chairs are made of squared horizontal and vertical elements and frequently upholstered in leather.

 |